AlexBlackHawk/Filmify/README.md

-# filmify
+# Filmify

-Filmify is and app to find movie name by video
+Filmify is an app to find movie name by video

 ## Getting Started